phw/peek/README.md

 cases for Peek are recording small user interactions for showing UI features of an app you developed, for making short tutorials or for reporting bugs.

-### What about WEBM or MP4?
+### What about WebM or MP4?
 Those are well supported on the web.
 True, but still still not as universally supported as GIFs.
-But Peek will become an option to choose WEBM output for those who prefer or need it.
+But Peek will get an option to choose WebM output for those who prefer or need it.

 ### Why no native Wayland support?
 Wayland has two restrictions that make it hard for Peek to support Wayland